Herpes simplex virus

 Herpes simplex virus (HSV) infections are very common worldwide.
 HSV-1 is the main cause of herpes infections on the mouth and lips, including cold sores and fever blisters.
-It is transmitted through kissing or sharing drinking utensils.
+It is transmitted through kissing or sharing drinking glasses and utensils.
 HSV-1 can also cause genital herpes, although HSV-2 is the main cause of genital herpes.

 HSV-2 is spread through sexual contact.
 You may be infected with HSV-1 or HSV-2 but not show any symptoms.
 Often symptoms are triggered by exposure to the sun, fever, menstruation, emotional stress, a weakened immune system, or an illness.

 There is no cure for herpes, and once you have it, it is likely to come back.
 However, some people may have one outbreak and then never have another one.
 In between herpes outbreaks, the virus lies dormant (as if it is hibernating or sleeping) in nerve cells.